dotnetricardo/SummerBreeze/README.md

 Demo
 ===========================
-Check out the demo solution in the repo to see SummerBreeze in action.
+Check out the included SummerBreezeDemo solution in the repo to see it in action.